Dylan-Petok/The-Build-Guild/README.md

 Frontend done through React, Backend done with SpringBoot and MySQL.

-Run the init_database.sql file in your mysql database to create the proper structure.

 Uses jdk-22
 Uses node.js
 Recommend using Postman to view data on backend.